Gmugra/net.cactusthorn.routing/README.md

    1. Implemetation example exists in **demo-jetty** module
 1. `@Template` annotation, `Templated`-class and `TemplatedMessageBodyWriter` to implement message body writers for html-template-engines (e.g. FreeMarker, Thymeleaf)
    * Implemetation example is **thymeleaf** module
+1. Default parameter name
+   1. Only when project compiled with `javac -parameters`
+   1. Parameters annotation can be used with empty-string as name, e.g: `@QueryParam("") List<Integer> qval`.
+In this case paramener name will be used to match parameter in request.

 ### ParamConverterProvider